bwkeller/3D_theatre_tools/README.md

 Some 3D systems use a horizontal rather than vertical tiling for left & right eye.
 This script will convert a horizontally tiled video to a vertically tiled one.

+### add_text.sh
+This adds a 3 second black screen with some text to the end of a video.
+Useful for adding credits.